btisdall/vagrant-facter-puppet-demo/README.md

 # vagrant-facter-puppet-demo
-A look at the difference between explicitly nil and undefined facts
+A look at the difference, from Puppet's point of view, between facts that are declared in Vagrant with an explicitly nil value and those that are undeclared.

 # Running the demo for the first time
 ```